Hugoberry/duckdb-odbc-extension/docs/README.md

 # DuckDB ODBC Extension

+> **⚠️ WARNING: This repository is archived and no longer maintained.**
+> Please use the official odbc-scanner extension: https://github.com/duckdb/odbc-scanner

 The DuckDB ODBC extension allows DuckDB to seamlessly connect to any database system that provides an ODBC driver.
 This enables you to query and analyze data from a wide variety of data sources without leaving the DuckDB ecosystem.

 ## Features